SisyphusRex/k-assignment-6-flaskdatabase/README.md

 * Use JavaScript / jQuery to handle getting to the edit page of a item in the list by setting a click listener on the table row for the item.
 (This would replace the edit link from scaffolding)
 * Use JavaScript / jQuery to pop up a confirmation delete message when deleting a beverage.
 (I realize that there is already a delete check via a whole page, but I want a JS one in addition to that for the Extra Credit)
 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.
+    1. I attempted this one.
+I can sort by the headers, albeit not in place, but by rendering a new view.
+Now, I tried adding the radio buttons for Active, Inactive, All, but I can't get the table to show up.
+The only button I tried the Active, Inactive, All radio button filtering on is sorting Price by Ascending order.
 * Write at least 2 unit tests to verify some part of your code.

 ### Notes